lidefi87/rimrep-training/AIMS_workshop_Nov2024/README.md

 Save your changes, close the tab, and restart your `R` session for changes to take effect.

-We will provide specific set of credetials prior to the workshop.
+We will provide credentials to every participant prior to the workshop.

 ## Use Cases